bitfactory-software/anyxx/tutorials/tutorial___2.md

 <a name="t1"></a>
 ## virtual_void Tutorial 2: Open Objects

-In interpreted languages like *Python* and *JavaScript*, one can easily enhance an object at runtime.
+In interpreted languages like *Python* and *JavaScript*, one can easily enhance an object at get_meta_data.
 This is a useful feature.
 For example, you have some objects of type `Customer` in the core of your system.
 Here you keep all the usual name, address, and payment data.